Affera History, Family Crest & Coats of Arms

 Early Notables of the Affera family (pre 1700)

-Notables of the family at this time include Sir Richard Avery; Samuel Avery (died 1664) was an English merchant and politician who sat in the House of Commons in 1654; John Every (c 1643-1679), an English landowner and politician from Dorset who sat in the House of Commons in 1679; James...
-Another 70 words (5 lines of text) are included under the topic Early Affera Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir Richard Avery; Samuel Avery (died 1664) was an English merchant and politician who sat in the House of Commons in 1654; John Every (c 1643-1679), an English landowner and politician from Dorset who sat in the House of Commons in 1679; and James Avery (b.
+1620-1700), Cornish immigrant to America to become an American colonial landowner, legislator, and a military commander in King Philip's War.

+Another 87 words (6 lines of text) are included under the topic Early Affera Notables in all our PDF Extended History products and printed products wherever possible.